robb-j/chowchow-auth/README.md

 ### Authentication Modes

 Each strategy works differently but they accept a `?mode=` query parameter when starting.
-This mode configures when happens when the authentication finishes.
+This mode configures how the client is provided with the authorization.
-There are currently three authentication modes:
+There are currently three modes:

-- `cookie` – This method redirects the client back to `loginRedir` and sets the authentication as a cookie, useful for server rendered apps.
+- `cookie` – Redirect the client back to `loginRedir` and set the authorization as a cookie, useful for server rendered apps.
-- `redir` – This method redirects the client back to `loginRedir`
+- `redir` – Redirect the client back to `loginRedir` with `?token=...` set, useful for webapps
-- `token` – This method returns the user to a JSON page with the token in it, for development.
+- `token` – Return the client to a JSON page with the token in it, useful for development.

 ### Configuration

-There are a few config variables to customise how the module works.
+There are a few variables to customise how the module works.
-These are the required variables:
+These are the required ones:

-- `loginRedir` – Where the user will go after authenticating e.g. `/home`
+- `loginRedir` – Where the client will go after authenticating, e.g. `/home`
 - `publicUrl` – The public facing url of this app, e.g. `https://myapp.io`

 And there are optional configurations: